smartdevicelink/sdl_evolution/proposals/XXXX-Adding-new-parameters-for-transport-switching.md

 ## Introduction

-This proposal is to add USB information and BT information to `deviceInfo` that is notified by `RegisterAppInterface` and `OnAppRegistered`, the purpose is to enable transport switching during a multiple transport connection if it is determined that they are the same device.
+This proposal is to add USB information and Bluetooth (BT) information to `deviceInfo` that is notified by `RegisterAppInterface` and `OnAppRegistered`.
+The purpose is to enable transport switching during a multiple transport connection if it is determined that they are the same device.

 ## Motivation